metaphacts/metaphactory-docker-compose/README.md

 The most frequent use-case will be updating the runtime (i.e. software) container, for example, of the metaphactory, but leaving the deployment specific data and configuration assets untouched.

 1. Modify the .env file in the folder of the deployment you want to update and increase/change the docker version tag of the metaphactory container i.e. `METAPHACTORY_IMAGE`.
-2. Run `docker-compose up -d` will re-create only the containers, that have been changed.
+2. Run `docker compose up -d` will re-create only the containers, that have been changed.

 ## Deletion of Deployments
-Run `docker-compose down` in the folder for deployment you want to purge.
+Run `docker compose down` in the folder for deployment you want to purge.
 Please note, that **all containers and non-external volumes and networks** for the deployment will be removed and deleted.
 Make sure that you are in the correct folder (where the respective `.env` file for the deployment is located), before executing the down command.

 ## Optional Setup: Activate HTTPS connector in metaphactory